 Female condoms will typically have lubricant distributed on the condom surface.
 Having said that, you can consider putting lubricant or spermicide on the outside of the condom, at the closed end part.
 This will help you decrease the risks of unwanted pregnancy situations.
 Additionally, using extra lubricant will help your male partner to easily insert the penis into the condom.

 While you insert the condom into your vagina, you should look for a position in which you’re comfortable.
 You can be in the same position which you use for inserting the tampon during the menstrual period.
 Some women prefer sitting, squatting , or standing on one foot to insert the condom into the vagina.
 If you do not find any comfortable position, you can ask your partner to insert the condom for you.

 Press the inner ring:

-Hold the sides of the inner ring of the condom and squeeze it together.
+Hold the sides of the inner ring of the condom and squeeze them together.
 The female condom can be a little slithery due to the lubricant.
-Hence, it is advised to have a firm grip on the condom while you insert it in the vagina.
+Hence, it is advised to have a firm grip on the condom while you insert it into the vagina.

 Push the inner ring:

 After you insert the condom into your vagina, push the ring in it inside toward the cervix.
 The ring will naturally expand after the ring reaches the cervix.
 Once the placing takes place, you don’t feel the ring anymore.
 It is exactly how you insert a tampon into your reproductive organ.
 If you are feeling the condom despite placing it in the vagina, you have not inserted it properly.

 Insert the penis: